What are Webhooks in AMS?

 1. Webhook Registration

-When you click Save, AMS:Send Configuration
+When you click Save, AMS:2.
+Webhook Notifications

 Once active, your webhook will receive HTTP POST requests when events occur:Events Monitored